 We arrived just before 6pm and knew we were in the right place.
 Food trucks galore, and a park adjacent to the main thoroughfare was just what we were looking for.
 We came here to eat, of course, but we also came here to enjoy a night of family fun without structure.
 This was just what we needed.

 We took a quick jaunt through the goods before deciding on anything.
 The food trucks line the exterior pathways and the vendors selling assorted wares line the inside.
 This setup creates two clear aisles through the center of the park.
 The Han River borders the North side, while a park set up with tables and chairs lines the South.
+This is the same Han River that separates North from South Korea covered on each side in barbed wire just a little north in the DMZ zone.

 At the far end of the thoroughfare is the crown jewel.
 A two foot deep water feature filled with children splashing, laughing and playing the night away.
 There were no swim caps, and only a few wet suits.
 Most children are frolicking in the water in their play clothes, and many babies just wore diapers.
 A few prepared families came with water clothes and squirt guns, but no one seemed to care about the rules.